 Android Police coverage: OrangePixel releases Meganoid 2017, offering more classic platforming action and frustration

 Somewhat of a confusing release, Meganoid (2017) is different from the previous versions of Meganoid and Meganoid 2.
+Right off the bat you will notice the graphics are quite the improvement over the prior releases.
 Read More

 Clue, or Cluedo if you played the board game outside of North America, has been around for almost 70 years.
 Like a lot of other classic board games, it's now been reimagined with a digital mobile release.
 But unlike some of those games, the developer Marmalade Game Studio seems intent on keeping the classic whodunit setup, instead of trying to cram the well-worn format into something more lucrative.
 It's available in the Play Store now for $3.99, blessedly skipping any in-app purchases.
 Read More